larnelle15/Project-Wordle/README.md

 I will also assume that no answer or guess has duplicate letters (i.e. a guess like TOTEM is not allowed because it has 2 Ts).
 Allowing duplicates makes the project more complicated, and requires additional data structures like arrays, which I haven’t learned yet.
 I will also assume that all guesses will be all capitalized.
 You do not need to check if any of the guesses are real words.
 In hard mode, a user does not need to reuse green letters in the same position.
 As long as they use all green/yellow letters from their previous guesses in their new guess (regardless of which position they’re in), their guess is valid.
+You can also play the game online at https://www.nytimes.com/games/wordle/index.html